-Spar Nord has issued additional tier 1 capital with a total principal of DKK 1.2 billion, distributed on three loans of DKK 330 million, DKK 600 million and DKK 250 million, respectively, as shown in figure 4.5.
+Spar Nord has issued additional tier 1 capital with a total principal of DKK 1.2 billion, distributed on three issues of DKK 330 million, DKK 600 million and DKK 250 million, respectively, as shown in figure 4.5.
+No issues or redemptions were made of additional tier 1 capital in 2023.

 Spar Nord has also issued tier 2 capital with a total principal of DKK 1.6 billion, distributed on five issues as shown in figure 4.5.
-The DKK 500 million tranche was issued in 2022.
+The DKK 400 million tranche was issued in 2023 to refinance a first call redemption of an issue of the same size.